Husseny/treebirds/README.md

 }
 ```

-* your django app should be able to connect to the database now:
+* your django app should be able to connect to the database now.
+* Through the terminal, cd to the project's root and run the following:

 ```python manage.py makemigrations```